statzenthusiast921/political-emails-analysis/README.md

 ### Challenges
 - To conduct a sufficient analysis of the email database, I wanted to collect as many emails as possible, if not all of them.
 The entire database contained over 800K emails, which would be more than enough.
 However, the amount of space and time it would take to scrape all of these emails grew too quickly as I crossed over 100K.
 Thus, I decided to only scrape the first 100K emails - some of which turned up empty links resulting in ~83K emails in total.
 - I was unaware of Github's max size file upload limit of 100MB when I tried to upload the entire dataframe of ~83K emails which totaled ~300MB.
 Splitting up the data into 4 smaller chunks was not an issue, but I needed to clean my Git history of the failed upload before pushing anything else to my repository.
 This process took some time Googling/Stackoverflowing, but I eventually found a solution which entailed using the "git filter-branch ..." command.

+### Things I Learned
+- It is very hard to generate new text that is not gibberish.
+I tried removing the preprocessing step of deleting stop words to hopefully form some type of complete sentence - but it did not work.
+Some results were horrific, some were funny.